t3hk0d3/rencoder/README.md

 Rencoder is pure Ruby implementation of Rencode serialization format encoding/decoding.

-Rencoder is *FULLY* compliant with Python implementation, and uses all optimizations (by-type-offset integers, strings, arrays, hashes) both in encoding and decoding.
+Rencoder is *FULLY* compliant with Python implementation, and uses all optimizations (by-type-offset integers, strings, arrays, hashes) both for encoding and decoding.

 Rencoder has no runtime dependencies.
 Everything done in a pure Ruby.